📌 Table of Contents

 1.3 Rider Categories & Adjustments

-- Progression Riders uses points multipliers to balance mixed-ability riders.
+- Progression Riders uses points multipliers to balance mixed-ability riders in C and B Group.

 - Multipliers are based on your Zwift Racing Score (ZRS), rider category and the group you choose.